stulli103/gagnathon2020/README.md

 # gagnathon2020
-Solution for the competition **Stafrætn gagnaþon fyrir umhverfið 2020**
+Solution for the competition **Stafrænt gagnaþon fyrir umhverfið 2020**